Barrie Ward (born January 30, 1949) is a Canadian broadcaster, journalist. writer

 in Saskatoon, an adult contemporary

-station.
+station to help in the establishment of the 'New' station.
 Ward quickly found himself hosting shows around the clock and he introduced country music to his programming - a presage of the stations eventual shift to that format.
-He formed his own communications company and became an itinerant radio skills instructor travelling to all corners of the province and he also developed some 'well used' skills as a wildlife artist and prints of his work are familiar to people in many communities in western Canada.
+Ward moved his family to the small village of Weldon Saskatchewan in 1981 when his wife took up a teaching position there and at that time he formed his own communications company and then became an itinerant radio and television skills instructor [as well as 'fill-in' announcer for many small radio stations] travelling to all corners of the province.

-Ward has been a writer and teacher of radio and television arts who has helped advance aboriginal radio and in particular MBC Radio
+Ward has been a writer and teacher of radio and television arts as well as media management and governance for over four decades and has helped advance aboriginal radio and television .... in particular MBC Radio

 recognized with awards for his lifetime contributions to